Saptaparno/Voice-AI/README.md

 This is a beginner-friendly Python project that creates a voice-to-voice AI chatbot with advanced capabilities using LangChain and OpenAI:

-- Converts user speech to text using Whisper ASR
+- Converts user speech to text using Speech Recognition
 - Uses OpenAI GPT for chatbot responses with conversation memory
 - Performs sentiment analysis on user input
 - Can search the web automatically when needed